 Your principal will expect you to take care of discipline problems and only send students who either have severe misbehavior or habitual offenses.
 Gum chewing and talking out are not reasons to send a student to the office.
 I have heard many principals say, "I knew that this student must have been a big problem because Mrs. ___ rarely sends students to the office and when she does it's for a good reason."
 You will get much more support from your principal if you take care of the vast majority of your discipline problems.

-If your principal doesn't ask you for a copy of your discipline plan, give him/her a copy of your plan so they know exactly what a student has to do to be sent to the office.
+If your principal doesn't ask you for a copy of your discipline plan, give him/her a copy of your plan so he or she knows exactly what a student has to do in your classroom to be sent to the office.
 Sending a student to the office should be a last resort.

 Unfortunately, there are many philosophies and styles of discipline and it can be hard to decide what works best for you.
 What works for one teacher may not work for another.
 The best thing to do is to pick one that you think will be successful and make adjustments later if you have problems.
 Most experts will say it is better to err on the side of being too strict because it is much more difficult to later raise the bar.

 Another important component of a successful classroom management program is a clear set of procedures.
 Once students know exactly what they are expected to do with repetitive daily procedures, there will be less behavioral problems.
 This PDF document on Art Room Procedures will be helpful when coming up with procedures.
 You can also read a list of rules for the art room.